-Limit of detection of the OBE method.
+Limit of detection of the OBE method

-Throughout the development of the OBE method, we have found that injecting samples of roughly 4 μ M (5 μ L injection) protein or protein complex results in favorable data regardless of a protein's ionization efficiency or which mass spectrometer is being used.
+Throughout the development of the OBE method, we have found that injecting samples of roughly 4 μM (5- μl injection) protein or protein complex results in favorable data regardless of a protein's ionization efficiency or which mass spectrometer is being used.
 However, we recognize that some samples are precious and difficult to obtain in such large quantities.
-Under these circumstances it is often desirable to use the least amount of sample possible for screening purposes as the remainder of the sample may be needed for additional experiments.
-In an effort to establish a reasonable lower concentration limit that can be analyzed using the OBE method, we conducted a set of dilution experiments with NIST mAb, online buffer exchanged with a P6 column and acquired on an Exactive Plus EMR instrument.
-Figure 7a shows the extracted ion chromatogram of NIST mAb recorded at concentrations of 13 μ M down to 53 nM (10 ug - 39 ng loaded onto the column with 5 μ L injection volume).
-The charge states of NIST mAb are still well observable above the noise for the 39 ng injection (Figure 7b), with a S/N ratio of ~8.
-However, we feel that a more reasonable lower bound is approximately 156 ng, which results in a S/N of >50 (Figure 7c).
+Under these circumstances, it is often desirable to use the least amount of sample possible for screening purposes, as the remainder of the sample may be needed for additional experiments.
+In an effort to establish a reasonable lower concentration limit that can be analyzed using the OBE method, we conducted a set of dilution experiments with NIST mAb, online buffer-exchanged with a P6 column and acquired on an Exactive Plus EMR instrument.
+Figure 7a shows the extracted ion chromatogram of NIST mAb recorded at concentrations of 13 μ M down to 53 nM (10 μ g-39 ng loaded onto the column with a 5- μ l injection volume).
+The charge states of NIST mAb are still well observable above the noise for the 39-ng injection (Fig. 7b), with a signal-to-noise (S/N) ratio of ~8.
+However, we feel that a more reasonable lower bound is ~156 ng, which results in an S/N of >50 (Fig. 7c).